olukayodepaul/olukayodepaul/README.md

 ### 👋 Hi there!
 I'm Paul Aigbokhai Olukayode, a passionate technologist hailing from Lagos, Nigeria.
-Armed with a Bachelor's degree in Computer Science and a Master's degree in the same field, specializing in Artificial Intelligence, I'm dedicated to exploring the frontiers of technology and leveraging AI to drive innovation.
-Excited to collaborate and contribute to transformative projects!  🚀
+With a background in database engineering in the banking sector and experience as a Sales Technology Strategist in a distribution company, I bring a unique blend of technical expertise and strategic planning skills to the table.
+My journey in technology has led me to specialize in Artificial Intelligence, where I'm dedicated to exploring the frontiers of innovation through coding and strategic thinking.
+Excited to collaborate and contribute to transformative projects that merge technology with strategic vision!  🚀

 **olukayodepaul/olukayodepaul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.